goblimey/flightinfo/README.md

 On the other hand,
 Schedule.getFlightsOnDate
-has to scan and filter the schedules. and streams and lamdas seemed appropriate for that.
+has to scan and filter the schedules.
+Streams and lamdas seemed appropriate for that.

 I created two classes Schedule and Flight.
 An array of Schedule objects represent the data in the CSV